antirek/voicer/README.md

 voicer
 ======

-AGI voice recognizer for Asterisk [use Yandex or Google ASR]
+AGI voice recognizer for Asterisk [use Yandex, Google or Wit.ai ASR online services]

 Call to special extension, say "Vasya" and Asterisk connect you with Vasya!
 Excellent!